 This is also a sizeable section of wall, again the height being enhanced by later medieval work, but as it is “hidden” in a car park at the back of a hotel, it’s not as well known as many others dotted around the City of London.

 And following the route marked on the map, under the railway arches past the pub, and here a mystery — where’s the plaque?
-Checking the local area map on the previous plaque and it the location is now a pub.
+Checking the local area map on the previous plaque and the location is now a pub.
 The old building was demolished and the plaque removed, although there seems to be an outstanding planning application requirement for its reinstatement.

-Although the plaque has vanished, there are remains of the roman wall in the basement of the building.
+Although the plaque has vanished, there are remains of the Roman wall in the basement of the building.
 This included the base of a fortification tower which is thought to have been demolished in the 13th century for reasons unknown.

 What is very exciting is that the roman wall in the basement is due to be made a lot more visible.
 It sort of is visible if you peer through a small window on the other side of the building, but in 2019, it should become a major visitor attraction.